bactopia/bactopia/docs/installation.md

 Everything *should* be all set!
 (Is it ever?)
 When you execute Bactopia, seperate conda environments will be created for each process automatically by Nextflow.

-The nextstep is to [Setup Databases](database-setup.md) for usage by Bactopia.
+The nextstep is to [Build Datasets](datasets.md) for usage by Bactopia.

 ## Coming Soon
 As the analysis pipeline for Bactopia is finalized there are plans to also